shanep-web/shanep-web.github.io/_lessons/lesson23.md

 You are going to write a simple blogging engine.
 Your blog will need to support the following features:

-- A home page that will display all the current blog entries
+- Display all the current blog entries
-- A page that allows a user to create a new blog entry
+- Create a new blog entry
-- A page that allows a user to edit an existing blog entry
+- Edit an existing blog entry
-- A page method to delete blog posts
+- Delete blog posts
-- You will need 4 separate pages (Home, new, edit, delete)
 - Store your blog entries in a database
 - (optional) Implement authentication

 ## Navigation

-Each page will have consistent navigation.
-It will have a be vertical navigation bar similar to how the course webpage is setup.
-This should make it easy for the user to know where they are.
+If you have multiple pages each page will have consistent navigation.
+If it is a single page app then make sure that you have a clear and easy way to navigate your page.

 ## Style